10 Best Things to do in Valladolid, Mexico

 Many visitors indeed come to Valladolid for a day trip from Playa del Carmen, Tulum, or Cancun – major tourist hubs in the Yucatan Peninsula.

-However, I think that Valladolid requires more than just one day, simply because there are too many things to do there!
+Valladolid requires more than just one day, simply because there are too many things to do in Valladolid!

-For example, after visiting Valladolid, you could spend a day in Chichen Itza and see the nearby cent Ik Kil and after that, spend a day in Ek Balam, and visit Izamal, the magic yellow town.
+For example, after visiting Valladolid, you could spend a day in Chichen Itza and see the nearby cenote Ik Kil, and after that, spend a day in Ek Balam, and visit Izamal, the magic yellow town.

-There’s truly no shortage of things to do in and near Valladolid, so book a hotel and spend time exploring this colorful Yucatan town and the nearby areas.
+There’s truly no shortage of things to do in Valladolid, Yucatan, and nearby, so book a hotel and spend time exploring this colorful Yucatan town and the nearby areas.

 👉 Related Reading: 26+ Incredible Things to Do in Mexico’s Yucatan Peninsula